White Fang Premieres Appropriately Druggy Video for "Drugs I've Taken"

 Hey friend, did you have a good weekend?
 Did you do a lot of drugs?
 Nice, us too.
 You know who else probably did drugs?
-This cool band White Fang out of Oregon.
-If you’re not familiar with the four-piece, they’re signed to Burger Records and make guitar rock that doesn’t suck.
+This cool band White Fang out of Los Angeles via Portland.
+If you’re not familiar with the four-piece, they’re on Burger Records and make guitar rock that doesn’t suck.
 Below, we’re premiering their new video for “Drugs I’ve Taken,” which is a video about drugs that are taken.
-These stoner bros are shameless with their love of getting high, as their Bandcamp page is located at whitefang420.bandcamp.com (nice).

 Videos by VICE